 The first thing you need to know when choosing insurance is that all policies are different.
 Some policies cover almost all the care your pet could need and others just the basics.
 With some policies you will not pay more for claiming and other policies your premium will increase significantly if you claim.
 This is why you might get quotes at varying prices, and why it is important to look into the details of your policy before committing to purchasing it.

-With over 40 years of experience of looking after the health of pets like yours, we have learned that no two animals are the same.
-That is why we underwrite each policy individually instead of applying the same rules to all animals.
+With over 45 years of experience looking after the health of pets like yours, we have learned that no two animals are the same.
+This is why we consider each pet's conditions individually instead of applying a blanket approach to all.
 If we do need to apply an exclusion to your policy, we will notify you whether this is something that we may be able to provide cover for in the future or not.
 Some exclusions are able to be reviewed after your pet is clear of any issues for a set period of time.